 Note: If you have not enrolled in the certificate program, but plan on applying later, please notify your instructor of your intentions so that you are evaluated and graded in your courses.Apply for Certificate Admission

-Advanced Standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-All courses must normally have been completed within three years of enrolment in the certificate.
-Credit may be granted for up to a maximum of 40 hours towards this certificate.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
+Credit may be granted up to a maximum of 40 hours towards this certificate.

 If you have prior knowledge of French, you may take a placement test to determine the appropriate level for you to begin.
 Students who begin the FSL Intermediate program at a level higher than French V may be required to fulfill core requirements by taking substitution courses.